 Trends in the average weights of bigeye captured by the fisheries that operate in the EPO are illustrated in Figure 4.13.
 The fisheries that catch bigeye in association with floating objects (Fisheries 1-5) have taken mostly fish that, on average, weigh less than the critical weight, which indicates that these fisheries do not maximize the yield per recruit (see Section 5.2).
-During 1999 the average weights of bigeye taken from associations around floating objects increased substantially (Figure 4.13, Fisheries 2-5).
-During the latter half of 2000, however, the average weight of the fish taken by Fisheries 2, 3, and 5 decreased (Figure 4.13).
-Fisheries 7 and 8 have captured bigeve that are, on average, moderately less than the critical weight.
-The average weights of bigeye taken by Fishery 8 increased in 1999 and subsequently decreased (Figure 4.13).
+During 1999 the average weights of bigeye taken from associations around floating objects increased substantially (Figure 4.13, Fisheries 2-5) due to strong cohorts entering the fisheries.
+The increase in mean length is attributed to the growth of these cohorts.
+During 2001, however, the average weight of the fish taken decreased (Figures 4.13 and 5.2).
+Fisheries 7 and 8 have captured bigeye that are, on average, moderately less than the critical weight.
+The average weights of bigeve taken by Fishery 8 increased in 1999 and subsequently decreased (Figure 4.13).
 The average weight of bigeye taken by the longline fishery operating south of 15°N (Fishery 9) has always been around the critical weight, which indicates that this fishery tends to maximize the yield per recruit (see Section 5.2).
-In general the average weight of bigeye taken by the all of the surface fisheries combined (excluding the discard fisheries) increased during 1998 and early 1999, and then decreased (Figure 4.13).
-The average weight of bigeve taken by both longline fisheries combined appears to have decreased during early 1997, 1998, and 1999, and then increased (Figure 4.13).
-These two trends, for the combined surface fisheries and the combined longline fisheries, were probably caused by the strong cohorts of 1996-1998 moving through the surface fisheries and into the longline fisheries and the subsequent weak recruitment since 1998 (Figure 4.9).
+In general the average weight of bigeye taken by the all of the surface fisheries combined (excluding the discard fisheries) increased during 1999, and then decreased (Figure 4.13).
+The average weight of bigeye taken by both longline fisheries combined appears to have decreased during 1997 and 1998 and then increased (Figure 4.13).
+These two trends, for the combined surface fisheries and the combined longline fisheries, were probably caused by the strong cohorts of 1996-1998 moving through the surface fisheries and into the longline fisheries (Figure 4.9).